MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

   ![Frame analysis](media/frame-analysis.png)

-- **GPU Usage Improvements:** Open traces taken via the Visual Studio GPU Usage profiler with either GPU View or the Windows Performance Analyzer (WPA) tool for more detailed analysis.
-If you have the Windows Performance Toolkit installed there will be two hyperlinks, one for WPA and other for GPU View, at the bottom right of the session overview.
+- **GPU Usage Improvements:** Open traces can be taken via the Visual Studio GPU Usage profiler with either GPU View or the Windows Performance Analyzer (WPA) tool for more detailed analysis.
+If you have the Windows Performance Toolkit installed, there are two hyperlinks, one for WPA and another for GPU View, at the bottom right of the session overview.

   ![GPU usage](media/gpu-usage.png)